impredicative/irc-url-title-bot/README.md

 * **`blacklist/title`**: This is a single string.
 If the title for a URL matching the site is this blacklisted string, the title is not posted.
 The comparison is case sensitive.
+* **`blacklist/title_re`**: This is a single regular expression pattern that is [searched](https://docs.python.org/3/library/re.html#re.search) for in the title.
+If the title for a URL matching the site is matched against this blacklisted pattern, the title is not posted.
 * **`format`**: This contains a list of entries, each of which have keys `re/title` and/or `re/url` along with `str/title`.
 * **`format/re/title`**: This is a single regular expression pattern that is